 From Raymond we traveled west to Champion Hill.
 This was the part of the tour that I had most anticipated and it was disappointing.

 The battle of Champion Hill was chaotic and the physical landscape is still in private hands without any interpretation.
 The remains of the Coker House, shown here, are an indication of the physical state of everything we saw.
 In the years since, the Mississippi Department of Archives and History has acquired and restored the house, although it is not open to the public.

 One benefit of putting together this narrative (in 2012, updated in 2019) is that I discovered a web site containing fascinating information about Champion Hill written by Mr. Bearss late wife, Margie, a noted historian in her own right.
 The vignettes at the link give life to the history.

 Imagine what it must have been like to attack this position in the face, not only of fire, but also of a tangled abatis guarding approaches like this one.
-I can attest how hard it was to run up such an approach because my friends and I did it many times.
+I can attest how hard it was to run up such an approach without any obstruction because my friends and I did it many times as children.

 Large monuments honoring the states participating in the action are located throughout the park.
 They are generally located where their troops served.

 The Illinois Monument is the grandest of the memorials within the park.
 I loved to visit it as a child because of the echo inside.

 These are located on the "Graveyard Road" approach to Vicksburg, the site of the first frontal assault on the city.
 It failed with heavy losses.
 A second assault also failed.
 Grant and his army then settled in for an extended siege.